October 6, 2025

 Phone Plan Unlimited

-After limit is reached, data is slowed down to 512 Kbps for remainder of billing cycle
+After limit is reached, data is slowed to 512 Kbps for remainder of billing cycle

 Pros & Cons Pros: